musadiqpeerzada/portfolio/data/blog/solid-principles.md

         self.logger.log("Report generated.")
 ```

-### Steps
+### Steps to apply

-Certainly!
-Here are the simplified steps rephrased for clarity:
+To adhere to DIP, following steps can be applied:

 - **Functionality Segregation:** Determine the operations that the main application logic requires from the supporting elements.
 - **Abstraction Definition:** Design interfaces or abstract classes that outline these operations without specifying how they're achieved.
 - **Concrete Implementation:** Develop the actual components that perform these tasks, ensuring they adhere to the predefined interfaces.
 - **Dependency Provision:** Use dependency injection to supply instances of the low-level components to the high-level ones, usually through constructor parameters.
 - **Focus on Cohesion:** Ensure each interface has a clear and narrow focus to simplify implementation and future modifications.

-By following these steps, it can ensured that high-level and low-level modules depend on abstractions rather than concrete details, making code more flexible and easier to maintain or extend.

 ### Conclusion